How to Overcome Performance Anxiety

 Finally, you need to remember that you cannot control what others think of you.
 Will your partner compare you to her other sexual experiences?
 What will she think if you can’t even reach a climax?
 These thoughts are not worth thinking about.
 If the worrying is persistent, why not ask your partner outright?
 Hopefully her honesty will reassure you that your sex life is amazing, and if there are any problems it is all out in the open and can be easily resolved.
 You have complete control over your sexual experience, so work through any issues you have and learn to enjoy it again.
 To begin with, use your imagination to play out a scene where you partner is as aroused and stimulated as you are.
 It can really help boost your confidence when it comes to the real thing.

 Talk to an Escort

 If you have tried the above with no success, or if your anxiety last for more than a couple of weeks; it is time to consult a doctor.
 They are likely to refer you to a sex therapist that can help you talk through and overcome your insecurities.
-If the idea of talking to your doctor about your sex life makes you uncomfortable, the escorts in North Yorkshire are great listeners.
+If the idea of talking to your doctor about your sex life makes you uncomfortable, the amazing escorts nearby are great listeners.
 These ladies are friendly, honest and are more than happy to give you advice or go for a drink and take your mind off your problems.